snsaiphoo/binf6110_assignment4/README.md

 </div>

 </br>
-Figure 4.
-Post-filtering violin plots of key quality control metrics across all five time points Naive, D02, D05, D08, D14.
-Distributions are shown for all quality control metrics chosen for filtering.
-Following filtering, all samples show tighter and more consistent distributions across all metrics, with low mitochondrial and hemoglobin percentages and the removal of extreme outliers, confirming the effectiveness of the applied filtering thresholds.
+Figure 4 shows the distributions of key quality control metrics across all five time points following filtering.
+Compared to the pre-filtered data, the distributions are tighter and more consistent, with reduced extreme values.
+Low mitochondrial and hemoglobin percentages are maintained across samples, indicating that the applied filtering thresholds effectively improved overall data quality.
 <br>

 <div align="center">